Winnti Scenario: Biotech R&D Espionage

 Chief Executive Officer: Phillip Christensen

-Merger timeline and executive decision-making under R&D uncertainty
+Stakeholder accountability and executive decision-making under R&D uncertainty

-“Three years of R&D is the core of our valuation.
-If that data is in someone else’s hands, we need to know before the deal closes – not after.”
+What is your biggest concern right now?: “Three years of R&D is the core of our organizational credibility.
+If that data is in someone else’s hands, we need to know the full scope before we resume normal operations – not after.”

 Chief Technology Officer: Katrine Fønsmark